-I operated as K4I / Rover in the 2011 Georgia QSO Party.
+I operated as K4I / CW Rover in the 2011 Georgia QSO Party.

-Originally from Texas (DFW area), my wife and I have been here in GA for just over 10 years.
+Originally from Texas (DFW area), my wife, Kim - W5KAR and I have been here in GA for about 15 years.

 Most of my HF operation is CW, concentrating on 160m CW contests.
 I do show up in other CW contests throughout the year.
 My antennas consist of "wires in the woods" owing the focus to 160, 80 & 40.
 My daily mobile operation consists primarily of FM operation on 10m, 6m, 2m, 222, 440 and 927, mostly Motorola gear.
 I do have a classic Kenwood TM-742 as well as an Icom 7000 to round out the mobile setup.
 I use a Hi-Q 5-80RM for HF mobile.

 My station at home consists of an Elecraft K3 that belonged to a dear friend, Jim Reese, WD5IYT (sk), a FlexRadio 6500, an Alpha 87A and various wire antennas strung in the trees.
 Also hanging around is my 1986 Icom IC-735, a SignalOne CX7B and a SignalOne MilSpec-1030.
 And my original Novice receiver, a Hamerlund HQ-110.